 The same Scriptures, when read by those who see God as loving and happy, emphatically show that He has our best interests at heart.
 For them, the Bible becomes a warm, living document instead of a set of harsh, arbitrary rules.
 If we believe that “God is for us” (Romans 8:31), then even when Scripture exposes our sin, we still trust Him, because He desires to address our sin with His forgiving and empowering grace.

-Parts of this article were excerpted from Randy's devotional Grace, which offers daily meditations, Scriptures, and inspirational quotes that will enable you to grasp more fully the grace God has lavished on us.
+Parts of this article were excerpted from Randy's devotional Beautiful and Scandalous, which offers daily meditations, Scriptures, and inspirational quotes that will enable you to grasp more fully the grace God has lavished on us.